0x77dev/ava/README.md

           ai: 'Temperature is {{ weather.temp.cur }}°C.'
         },
         {
+          human: "What's the temperature feels like?",
+          ai: 'Temperature feels like {{ weather.feelsLike.cur }}°C.'
+        },
+        {
           human: 'What is the wind speed?',
           ai: 'Wind speed is {{ weather.wind.speed }} m/s.'
         }